What is a Limited Liability Partnership(LLP)?

 - Money cannot be raised from the public

 - One designated partner should be a citizen of India

 - LLP provides for two partners, thus in case it has to be converted into a Private Limited, there have to be seven partners according to the Companies Act 1956

 Drafting of LLP Agreement

-LLP Agreement is a written agreement between the partners of the limited liability partnership or between the limited liability partnership and its partners which determines the mutual rights and duties of the partners and their rights and duties in relation to that limited liability partnership.
+LLP Agreement is a written agreement between the partners of the limited liability partnership or between the limited liability partnership and its partners which determines the mutual rights and duties of the partners and their rights and duties about that limited liability partnership.
 According to the LLP Act, 2008 it is not mandatory to form an LLP Agreement.
-In the absence of such agreement the mutual rights of Partners and in relation to LLP will be determined as per Schedule I of the LLP Act 2008.
-It is advisable to have a legally drafted agreement from qualified professionals because every business and owners have their own way to manage and run the Business and therefore the standard clause of the agreement will not be applicable in majority cases.
+In the absence of such agreement the mutual rights of Partners and about LLP will be determined as per Schedule I of the LLP Act 2008.
+It is advisable to have a legally drafted agreement from qualified professionals because every business and owners have their own way to manage and run the business and therefore the standard clause of the agreement will not be applicable in the majority cases.